 Hi, I’m Andrea Soranidis.
 Welcome to The Petite Cook!

-I used to be a marketing manager, then I became a food blogger, The Petite Cook.
+I used to be a marketing manager, then I became a food & travel blogger, The Petite Cook.

 Whether I’m in the kitchen experimenting new recipes, or in a Michelin star restaurant enjoying a tasting menu, everyday there’s a new food experience waiting for me.

 I go nowhere without my camera, delicious food adventures are always around the corner.
-And I need to shoot a picture, or two, or thousand.
+And I need to shoot a picture, or two, or thousands.

 About The Blog

 I started The Petite Cook to document my adventurous foodie life.
 I’ve always loved cooking, and I’ve created my perfect spot to share my kitchen experiments.
-Funny enough, developing recipes has been my job for more than two years, while I was working for a cool smartphone recipe app.
+Funny enough, developing recipes has been my job for more than two years, while I was working for a start-up on a recipe app project.
 When the project was closed, my former manager, and currently one of my closest friends, encouraged me to open a blog, and the rest is history.

 The Petite Cook has quickly become the place where I also share my foodie experiences around the world, whether I’m attending events, having dinner somewhere cool or I simply discover a new exciting ingredient.

-It took many late nights, and a lot of patience but I’m thrilled to say that The Petite Cook is now my full time job, and has been recently awarded one of the Top 3 food blogs in UK.
+It took many late nights, and a lot of patience but I’m thrilled to say that The Petite Cook is now my full time job, and has been recently awarded one of the Top 3 food blogs in UK 2015.

 I have never thought any of this would happen, and I can’t be thankful enough for the constant support my family has given me through this incredible adventure that The Petite Cook is.